Protection for your family

-If you die before your civil partner he or she will become entitled to a long-term civil partner's pension equal to 1/160th of your Assumed Pensionable Pay for each year and part-year of your membership built up since 6 April 1988 plus your prospective membership to age 65.
+If you die before your civil partner he or she will become entitled to a long-term civil partner's pension equal to 1/160th of your Assumed Pensionable Pay for each year and part-year of your membership built up since 6 April 1988 plus your prospective membership to Normal Pension Age.
 Your civil partner's long-term pension is fully inflation proofed and payable for life

 Important Changes to Civil Partnership Benefits

 The Local Government Pension Scheme (Miscellaneous) Regulations 2009 make amendments to scheme regulations as they relate to certain survivor's benefits.
 If you have registered a civil partnership, your civil partner, as a result of a change to the regulations, will now qualify for a survivor's pension in the event of your death, based on all of your scheme membership since 1 April 1972.
 This brings civil partners in line with spouse's benefits (widow's and widower's).
 Before this change to the regulations, civil partners' pensions were based on post 5 April 1988 membership only.
 Please contact the Berkshire Pensions team for further information on 01628 796 668.